AdobeDocs/commerce-cloud-service.en/help/cloud-guide/architecture/starter-architecture.md

 ### Backup and disaster recovery

-You can create a snapshot of your database and file system using the Cloud Console or the CLI.
-See [Snapshots and backup management](../storage/snapshots.md).
+You can create a backup of your database and file system using the Cloud Console or the CLI.
+See [Backup management](../storage/snapshots.md).

 ## Prepare for development